 “Game show on channel four”, dad said.
 “Looks like the lady won a car.”
 He turned the big knob three more clicks.

 Some man with a white cowboy hat was shooting a gun at another man with a black cowboy hat, who was shooting at him too.
-I could see that dad was more interested in this one.
+I could see that dad liked watching this one more.
 The two men were moving around and trying to hide but still shooting at each other.
 Finally the man in the black hat stood up and the man in the white hat shot him.
 The man in the black hat put his hand over his chest, groaned, and fell over.
 His foot jerked and he stopped moving.
 The man in the white hat walked up to him and music started playing.

-“Eric”, mom said, “Is this appropriate for Cooper to be watching?”
+“Eric”, mom said, sounding fierce, “Is this appropriate for Cooper to be watching?”

-“I’m just changing the channels Liz to make sure it works.”
+“I’m just changing the channels Liz to make sure it works”, he said.

 “Well”, dad pushed his lips together thinking, “It is our history Liz, cowboys and the Wild West.
 Good versus evil!”